 To whom/where does a scheme owner or certification body apply for GDPR certification scheme approval?

-The choice of where to submit an application for approval of criteria will be based on the location of the certification scheme owner and their stakeholder role.
-Details of this are being finalised with INAB (who usually deal with CBs), so scheme owners should check with INAB and DPC beforehand.
+The choice of where to submit an application for approval of a certification scheme will be based on the location of the certification scheme owner and their stakeholder role.